anillimaye/howtodos/Ensembl to symbols.md

 raw_countdata <- read.table(file.choose(), header=TRUE, sep="\t")
 View(raw_countdata)
 ```
-In this example you can see that the there are a total of 9 columns.
-The first column contains the Ensembl ids and the column header is "Geneid".
-The other columns are expression data for samples A1, A2, A3... etc. Change the header from "Geneid" to "ensemble"
+The first column in "raw_countdata" contains the Ensembl ids and the column header is "Geneid".
+The other columns are expression data for samples.
+Change the header from "Geneid" to "ensemble"
 ```
 names(raw_countdata)[1] = "ensgene"
 ```
 The annotables package contains a data frame which contains the annotations for each Ensemble ids based on the human genome build 38.
-You can view that data frame by
+If you want you can view that data frame with
 ```
 View(grch38)
 ```
 Now we can merge our raw count data table with the desired colmns from the grch38 file such that the Ensemble ids are matched.
+In the following command we are choosing to include teh **symbol** and **description** corresponding to the Ensembl ids.
 This can be done with the following commands
 ```
 annot_raw_countdata <- left_join(x=raw_countdata, y=grch38[,c("ensgene","symbol","description")], by="ensgene")
 ```